LukeShu/leaguer/docs/DesignDocument.md

 accessible and configurable though its web interface which reveals to users a sleek web application which manages tournaments.

-2 Non-Functional Requirements
+#Non-Functional Requirements

 TODO Guntas.
 Email dunsmore and marco about this, then fill it out.

-3 Design Outlines
+# Design Outlines

-3.1 Design Decisions and Components
+## Design Decisions and Components

 Project Leaguer is written on the Ruby on Rails platform and will use the Model 2 (MVC) design pattern/architecture.
 This architecture is comprised of three interacting components: Controllers, Views, and Models.